 The plastic bent for the briefest of moments but returned to its usual shape immediately.
 You saved your lens, even though you may have felt a little silly, using the camera lens hood at a nighttime festival.

-Two scenarios where your equipment could have been damaged, or even worse, rendered void.
-This meant no more photographs and a hefty cost in either repairing or replacing those broken items.
+Your equipment could have been damaged, or even worse, rendered void.
+This means no more photographs and a hefty cost in either repairing or replacing those broken items.

-Both times, they were saved by gear items that cost less than 1/10 of the items they saved.
-The point of these is to point out – accidents will happen.
+Both times, they were saved by gear items that cost less than 1/10th of what they saved.
+The point of these is this – accidents will happen.
 They are inevitable.

 Oh, and if you wanted to know what a camera lens hood actually does, it stops your lens from picking up harsh light, which could give you a serious case of lens flare.

-They are very difficult, if not impossible to remove in post-editing software.
-You may think you might not need it, but they will stop the light, even if it isn’t obvious to you.
+And it’s very difficult, if not impossible to remove in post-editing software.
+You may think you might not need the lens hood, but they will stop the light, even if it isn’t obvious to you.
 And this will improve overall image quality.

 A note from Josh, ExpertPhotography's Photographer-In-Chief: